better-world-collective/better-world-collective.github.io/index.md

 -------------------------

 Until now there has been too much emphasis on competition.
-We’re all in this together and we need to stop fighting each other and work together to take on the world’s problems.
+We’re all in this together and we need to stop fighting each other and work with others to take on the world’s problems.

 Focus on sharing and leadership
 -------------------------------